-A salvage title is issued for a vehicle declared a total loss by an insurance company.
-At one point, the vehicle was damaged and seriously compromised, but now the car has been repaired and is roadworthy after being declared a total loss.
+When a car title is marked as "salvage," that means the vehicle has been declared a total loss by an insurance company.
+At one point, the car was damaged and rendered seriously compromised, but it has now been repaired and declared roadworthy after being declared a total loss.
 Getting a car back on the road after it's deemed a total loss can include extensive inspections and repairs to ensure it meets all legal and safety standards.
-The standards for issuing a rebuilt title vary by location, but what happens if you want a title loan using a salvage title?
+The standards for issuing a rebuilt title vary by location, but what happens if you want to take out a title loan using a salvage title?

 The upside of a car with a rebuilt title is that it will usually be lower-priced than a similar car with a clean title when you initially buy it.
-That means that even though your vehicle is salvaged, equity is still available, and it can be used as collateral for a title loan.
-The downsides can be a lower resale value and a harder time getting insurance as an insurance company already wrote the car off.
+That means even though your vehicle is salvaged, equity is still available and can be used as collateral for a title loan.
+The downsides can include a lower resale value and a harder time getting insurance, since an insurance company has already written the car off.

-You might wonder if rebuilt title loans are possible, but there are things to remember.
+You might wonder whether rebuilt title loans are possible, but there are a few things to keep in mind.

 Clean Title vs. a Salvage Title

-If your vehicle has a clean title that indicates it's not been significantly damaged or declared a total loss by an insurer.
+If your vehicle has a clean title, it indicates it has not been significantly damaged or declared a total loss by an insurer.
 If you have a car with a clean title, it's usually easier to finance and insure.
-If you are considering buying a car with a salvage title, the lenders may have stricter requirements, or their financing terms could be less favorable.
-As far as insurance, coverage may be limited, or the premiums might be higher.
+If you are considering buying a car with a salvage title, lenders may have stricter requirements or less favorable financing terms.
+As for insurance, coverage may be limited, or premiums may be higher.

-How Do You Know If a Car Has a Rebuilt Title?
+How Can I Tell If My Car Has A Salvage Or Rebuilt Title?

 There are different ways you can go about checking the title status of a car, including: